-Report of: Deborah Cadman, Chief Executive and Head of Paid Service; Janie Berry, City Solicitor and Monitoring Officer; and Fiona Greenway, Interim Director of Finance and Section 151 Officer Relevant Cabinet Member: Councillor John Cotton, Leader of the Council; and Councillor Brigid Jones, Finance and Resources Relevant O & S Chair(s ·): Report authors: Darren Hockaday, Interim Director of People and Corporate Services; and Robert Harris, Head of Law - Permanen t Pay Equity Are specific wards affected? □ Yes ⊠ No - All wards affected Į. If yes, name If yes, name(s) of ward(s): Is this a key decision? ⊠ Yes □ No If relevant, add Forward Plan Refe erence: 010856/2023 Is the decision eligible for call-in? ⊠ Yes □ No Does the report contain confidentia al or exempt information? ⊠ Yes □ No If relevant, provide exempt information paragraph number or reason if confidential: The information in this report and its appendices is exempt from public disclosure under paragraphs 3 to 5 of Schedule 12A of the Local Government Act 1972.
-The exemptions relied on are as follows: Schedule 12A, paragraph 3 - 'Information relating to the financial or business affairs of any particular person (including the authority holding that information)'; Schedule 12A, paragraph 4 - 'Information relating to any consultations or negotiations, or contemplated negotiations, in connection with any labour relations matter arising between the authority or Minister of the Crown and employees of, or office holders under, the authority'; and Schedule 12A, paragraph 5 - 'Information in respect of which legal professional privilege could be maintained in legal proceedings.' negotiations in connection with a labetween Birmingham City Council some employees involved in this to ne information in this report relates to abour relations matter and trade dis ("the Council") and its employees.
-It rade dispute, and information relating espect of which legal professional p pute over equal pay, wl Plus, legal proceedings ng to those proceedings nich has arisen have been taken by is included in this
+Report of: Deborah Cadman, Chief Executive and Head of Paid Service; Janie Berry, City Solicitor and Monitoring Officer; and Fiona Greenway, Interim Director of Finance and Section 151 Officer Relevant Cabinet Member: Councillor John Cotton, Leader of the Council; and Councillor Brigid Jones, Finance and Resources Relevant O & S Chair(s): Report authors: Darren Hockaday, Interim Director of People and Corporate Services; and Robert Harris, Head of Law - Permanent Pay Equity Are specific wards affected? ☐ Yes ⊠ No - All wards affected ' If yes, name(s) of ward(s): Is this a key decision? ⊠ Yes □ No If relevant, add Forward Plan Reference: 010856/2023 Is the decision eligible for call-in? ⊠ Yes □ No Does the report contain confidential or exempt information? ⊠ Yes □ No If relevant, provide exempt information paragraph number or reason if confidential: The information in this report and its appendices is exempt from public disclosure under paragraphs 3 to 5 of Schedule 12A of the Local Government Act 1972.
+The exemptions relied on are as follows: Schedule 12A, paragraph 3 - 'Information relating to the financial or business affairs of any particular person (including the authority holding that information)'; Schedule 12A, paragraph 4 - 'Information relating to any consultations or negotiations, or contemplated negotiations, in connection with any labour relations matter arising between the authority or Minister of the Crown and employees of, or office holders under, the authority'; and Schedule 12A, paragraph 5 - 'Information in respect of which legal professional privilege could be maintained in legal proceedings.'
+These provisions apply because the information in this report relates to financial affairs pertaining to pay, as well as negotiations in connection with a labour relations matter and trade dispute over equal pay, which has arisen between Birmingham City Council ("the Council") and its employees.
+Plus, legal proceedings have been taken by some employees involved in this trade dispute, and information relating to those proceedings is included in this report, as well as legal advice, in respect of which legal professional privilege could be maintained.